 I learned about this company from an author on my other blog, so my knowledge is limited to that.
 Still, they have some good stuff (from what I was told).
 The prices do seem on the high end, but I’ll let you be the judge of that.

-Stepping up a bit, Tabletop Tyrant also has a more traditional bag with foam trays.
+Tabletop Tyrant has a traditional bag with foam trays.

 The bag measures 15 x 11.8 x 11.8 inches, same as the above case, but the carrying bag is a typical fabric.